 After exhausting myself, taking on task after task for my friends and family — watching Emma’s dog, picking up dinner for my dad, getting in touch with my sister for my brother — I took a pause.
 In an innocent effort to keep my loved ones happy, I failed to keep myself happy.
 My friends and family members were taking advantage of me, whether they realized it or not.
 I told myself I had to make a change.
 And I did.

 I make it sound easy, but it was anything but.
 I had to really work at prioritizing myself and saying no when something didn’t serve me.
-I had to first understand why I had these people-pleasing tendencies.
-And then I had to work at countering those tendencies to prioritize my own wellbeing.
-Now, if you identify all too well with the term, “people pleaser,” don’t worry: you can change, too.
-Here are a few steps for making this lifestyle change and taking control of your life again:
+I had to first understand why I had these people-pleasing tendencies (causes can range from wanting to be liked to fearing rejection, despising conflict, feeling guilty if you don’t help, and more).
+And then I had to work at countering those tendencies to prioritize my own well-being.

 First and foremost, you need to understand that there is, indeed, a problem in sacrificing your own happiness and well-being for others.
 If you’ve ever flown on a plane, you’ve heard a flight attendant explain the need for putting on your own oxygen mask first, before helping others.
 It’s the same idea.
 It’s vital you take care of yourself first.
 If you don’t, you’ll suffer the consequences.